rdkcentral/rdkservices/docs/developerguide/new_plugin_Inprocess.md

-# Steps to create a new RDK service / Thunder plugin - In-process plugin.
+# Steps to create a new RDK service / Thunder plugin - In-process plugin

 ![Graphical representation of steps to create a new In-process Thunder Plugin / RDK Service](./Flowdiagram-Inprocessplugin.PNG)